Back to Colorado

 Plain English: The amendment changes the definition of 'water quality issue' to include a written determination by the division that water is of low enough quality to pose risks to health and safety, based on federal standards.

-• Adds new language defining what constitutes a 'water quality issue,' focusing on a division's written determination about water quality risks.
+• Adds new language defining what constitutes a 'water quality issue,' focusing on the division's ability to make a written determination about water quality risks based on federal EPA standards.

 L.003